Oregon Festival of American Music: Programming History

 Oregon Festival of American Music's thematically-based programming model falls into 3 distinct periods: Under the music direction of Alsop from 1992-96 the festival was largely a summer symphony orchestra pops festival.
 From 1997-2001 Paul, Hyman and Ralph headed a creative effort that included a balance of orchestral, jazz, historic popular and traditional musical genres with regular commissions that often included ballet.
-Since 2002 the festival has focused specifically on a systematic annual treatment of the Great American Songbook, with a de-emphasis of art music in favor of musical theater and concerts that focus on various treatments of the Songbook, ranging from musical theatre and straight vocal interpretations to standards-based jazz.
+Since 2002 the festival has focused specifically on a systematic annual treatment of the Classic Songbook/Great American Songbook, with a de-emphasis of art music in favor of musical theater and concerts that focus on various treatments of the Songbook, ranging from musical theatre and straight vocal interpretations to standards-based jazz.
 Themes run the range of the American musical landscape: